 On Gender Part 2: Why I am not a Woman or a Feminist

 Gender is a topic I've tangled with for years.
 I definitely don't have all the answers.
 I'm still exploring what it means to be a body that participates in human cultures and society.
 But these are my thoughts and feelings so far.
+My hope is that these writings will give deeper context to my journal and to the podcast.

 When I was born, a doctor looked at my genitals and placed “female” on my birth certificate.
 I was named after my grandmother, labeled a “she,” and raised as a girl.